-Respiratory Syncytial Virus (RSV) is the most common virus causing acute lower respiratory infection in young children.
-A recent comprehensive review study gives an updated estimate of the worldwide impact of RSV and provides key information to direct future vaccine development and implementation policy.
+Respiratory syncytial virus (RSV) is the most common virus causing acute lower respiratory infection in young children.
+A recent comprehensive review study gives an updated estimate of the worldwide impact of RSV.
+In addition, it provides key information to direct future vaccine development and implementation policy.

-The researchers concluded that RSV is a common cause of lower respiratory infections and a major cause of hospital admissions in young children.
-There are more than 60 possible RSV vaccines in development, some targeting pregnant women and others newborns or infants.
-These updated estimates of the global incidence of RSV will provide important additional information for directing vaccination development and implementation policy.
+RSV is a common cause of lower respiratory infections and a major cause of hospital admissions in young children.
+In addition, more than 60 possible RSV vaccines are in development.
+Some of the developing vaccines are targeting pregnant women and others newborns or infants.
+These estimates of the global incidence of RSV provide essential information for directing vaccination development and implementation policy.

 Shi T, McAllister DA, O’Brien K, et al. Global, regional, and national disease burden estimates of acute lower respiratory infections due to respiratory syncytial virus in young children in 2015: A systematic review and modelling study.
 The Lancet.
 Published online July 6, 2017. http://dx.doi.org/10.1016/S0140-6736(17)30938-8.